...

 Tungsten Inert Gas (TIG) is another type of arc welding.
 It uses a non-consumable tungsten electrode and an electric torch to effect welding.
 Like MIG, it also uses a shielding gas, though often pure argon or helium as the shielding gas, to prevent contamination and ensure a high-quality weld.

-Sometimes, sheet metal welders may use separate filler metal in TIG welding to reinforce the seams.
+Sometimes, sheet metal welding welders may use separate filler metal in TIG welding to reinforce the seams.
 However, it is usually suitable for non-ferrous metals like aluminum, copper, titanium, etc., especially in the aerospace industries, among other industrial applications.

 Comparing MIG vs. TIG welding, you’d notice that MIG is the faster and easier process.
 In fact, TIG requires some level of expertise from the welder and may be time-consuming.